Vote "NO" and RENEW Pension Funding

 Check out the facts on the Police and Fire Pension Sales Tax:

 - As of July 2013, the plan was close to 70% funded - a significant improvement from the 40% funding level in 2009 - but still not at the 100% funded level required for a closed plan with no new employees paying into it.

-- The statutorily requried ballot language requires a NO vote to renew the tax, (a YES vote is a vote to repeal the tax.)
+- That's why it is incredibly important that we vote NO and Renew pension funding.
+The statutorily required ballot language requires a NO vote to renew the tax, (a YES vote is a vote to repeal the tax.)
 The renewal is not a tax increase - it is a continuation of teh 3/4 cent sales tax.
 If the tax is renewed, it will sunset again in five years or when the plan is 100% funded, whichever comes first.